 - Is your thermostat set correctly?
 Did the kids switch it from heat to cool or vice versa?
 It might seem dumb, but it happens to all of us.
-Making sure that your thermostat is actually set the way you intended it is the first step.
+Making sure that your thermostat is actually set the way you intended is the first step.

 - Is your furnace or air conditioning system working properly?
 Check the main circuit breaker hasn’t thrown and that the system is getting power.